l7mp/stunner/docs/GATEWAY.md

 - adding or removing a listener will start/stop *only* the TURN server to be started/stopped, without affecting the rest of the listeners;
-- changing the transport protocol, port or TLS keys/certs of an *existing* listener will restart the underlying TURN server;
+- changing the transport protocol, port or TLS keys/certs of an *existing* listener will restart the TURN listener;
-- changing the TURN authentication realm will restart *all* TURN servers/listeners.
+- changing the TURN authentication realm will restart *all* TURN listeners.

 ## UDPRoute

 UDPRoute resources can be attached to Gateways to specify the backend services permitted to be reached via the Gateway.
-Multiple UDPRoutes can attach to a Gateway, and each UDPRoute can specify multiple backend services; in this case access to *all* backends in *each* of the attached UDPRoutes is allowed.
+Multiple UDPRoutes can attach to the same Gateway, and each UDPRoute can specify multiple backend services; in this case access to *all* backends in *each* of the attached UDPRoutes is allowed.
 An UDPRoute can be attached only to a Gateway *in the same namespace*, by setting the `parentRef` to the Gateway's name.
 Attaching Gateways and UDPRoutes across a namespace boundary is not supported at the moment.